aws-samples/aws-modernization-with-sysdig/content/10_prerequisites/12_start_workshop.md

 This account will expire at the end of the workshop and the all the resources created will be automatically deprovision-ed.
 You will not be able to access this account after today.
 {{% /notice %}}

-## Running the workshop on your own
+## Option 2: Running the workshop on your own

 {{% notice warning %}}
 Only complete this section if you are running the workshop on your own.
-If you are at an AWS hosted event (such as re:Invent, Kubecon, Immersion Day, etc), go to [Start the workshop at an AWS event](../aws_event/).
+If you are at an AWS hosted event (such as re:Invent, Kubecon, Immersion Day, etc), go to [Start the workshop at an AWS event]({{< relref "#option-1-attending-an-aws-hosted-event" >}}).

 {{% /notice %}}
 {{% children %}}

 {{% notice warning %}}